BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FROM_BLINKER_TO_RISCV/PIPELINE.md

    assign E_flush = E_JumpOrBranch | dataHazard;
 ```

+- note1 `D_flush` and `E_flush` are still connected
+  to the (non-registerd) `E_JumpOrBranch` signal: the decision
+  to flush `E` needs to be taken at the same cycle;
+- note2 `E_JumpOrBranch` is much less often asserted than before:
+  `JAL` now works in one cycle, and one branch out of two works in
+  one cycle (when prediction works).
+- note3 we still generate two bubbles for `JALR`: this is because JALR
+  depends on `rs1`, that is only available at the beginning of `E` (and
+  potentially through register forwarding).
-Note that our design has a very long critical path: the mux before
+- note4 our design has a very long critical path: the mux before
   `PC` is driven by `E_JumpOrBranch`, that comes from the ALU, and
   the two inputs of the ALU are connected to the register-forwarding
   logic.
 What we can do is storing `E_JumpOrBranch` and
   `E_JumpOrBranchAddress` in `EM` pipeline registers:

 ```verilog
    /* E */